Electricity meter: Tampering and security

 Meters can be manipulated to make them under-register, effectively allowing power use without paying for it.
-This theft or fraud can be dangerous as well as dishonest.

 Power companies often install remote-reporting meters specifically to enable remote detection of tampering, and specifically to discover energy theft.
 The change to smart power meters is useful to stop energy theft.

 When tampering is detected, the normal tactic, legal in most areas of the United States, is to switch the subscriber to a "tampering" tariff charged at the meter's maximum designed current.
 At US$0.095/kWh, a standard residential 50 A meter causes a legally collectible charge of about US$5,000.00 per month.
 Meter readers are trained to spot signs of tampering, and with crude mechanical meters, the maximum rate may be charged each billing period until the tamper is removed, or the service is disconnected.

 A common method of tampering on mechanical disk meters is to attach magnets to the outside of the meter.
 Strong magnets saturate the magnetic fields in the meter so that the motor portion of a mechanical meter does not operate.
 Lower power magnets can add to the drag resistance of the internal disk resistance magnets.
 Magnets can also saturate current transformers or power-supply transformers in electronic meters, though countermeasures are common.

 Some combinations of capacitive and inductive load can interact with the coils and mass of a rotor and cause reduced or reverse motion.

 All of these effects can be detected by the electric company, and many modern meters can detect or compensate for them.